-In this session, we will hear about providing SUD treatment in non-clinical or community treatment settings.
-The webinar will feature:
+In this session, we heard about providing SUD treatment in non-clinical or community treatment settings.
+The webinar featured:

 - Initiatives for women with substance use disorder and/or women engaged in sex work – Laurel Kelly, Planned Parenthood of Greater Washington and North Idaho